ldelatte/spc-ansible-collections/README.md

 git clone git@github.com:/ldelatte/spc-ansible-collections ~/.ansible/collections/ansible_collections/spc
 ```

-Note: It may be necessary to create the target directory using such a command: mkdir -p <the_directory>
+Note: It may be necessary to create the target directory using this command: `mkdir -p ~/.ansible/collections/ansible_collections`

 Change to the new directory: